marmelab/comfygure/docs/BasicUsage.md

 comfy get production
 ```

-You can now set these environment variables in your CI configuration, code builder, or any continuous deployment system you have.
+You can now set these environment variables in your CI configuration, code builder, or any continuous delivery system you have.
 The advantage is that you only have to do it once.

 **Note:** These environment variables will be easier in the future.